CaroliTavares/mega_hack/README.md

 <br />

-# :rocket: Instalação do Bot
+# :space_invader: Instalação do Bot

 - Faça o cadastro no telegram.
 - Busque no campo de busca por: BotFather.